Are you a minority or woman-owned business seeking government contracts?

 Francisco Guzman, former Director of Small Businesses for the Harlem Community Development Corporation, and Angelina Ramirez, Founder and CEO of the Amblyn Group and MWBE Strategies who have deep expertise in MWBE certifications.
 Hear them talk about the MWBE process, how businesses actually win opportunities and how to market your business successfully and deliver on bids and contracts.

-Five entrepreneurs share their insights on how they won competitive contracts with city, state, and publicly-held organizations and scaled their businesses.
-Tune in to their insightful discussion.
+Four entrepreneurs will share their insights on how they won competitive contracts with city, state, and publicly-held organizations and scaled their businesses.
+The Executive Director for Supplier Diversity & Sustainable Sourcing at Morgan Stanley will talk about opportunities in the private sector.
+Tune in to this insightful discussion.

 Francisco Guzman, SCORE Mentor